One-child policy: Propaganda

 Propaganda took many forms throughout the one-child policy era and was able to target a wide range of age demographics.
 Children born in this time period spent most of their lives being exposed to the new expectations placed on them by society.
 Educational programs were also encouraged to promote one-child policy expectations.
 Many young teenagers were required to read Renkou Jiayu (1981), which emphasized the importance of family planning and birth control measures that would ensure the stability of the nation.
 Younger generations became the main target audience for much of the propaganda as the one-child policy continued, since they made up a large portion of the population that would contribute to continued growth if no policy was put in place.

 The one-child campaign extensively used propaganda posters.
 The aim of the posters was to promote the policy, encourage compliance, and emphasize the benefits of having fewer children.
 Many of the posters were educational in nature, paying attention to reproduction, sexuality, and conception.
 They were produced by various government departments, ranging from ministries of health to local population policy centers.

 To convey the idea that couples should only have one child, the one-child campaign utilized traditional visual elements from nianhua (New Year prints) that were popular among the people.
 Traditionally, these prints employ visual symbols to convey good wishes for the coming new year.
 In the prints, young children often have been portrayed with pink, chubby cheeks to symbolize the success of family reproduction and a hopeful future.
 Even without slogans, these pictures were effective in establishing a link between luck and prosperity associated with the New Year and the one-child policy.
 Traditional elements like chubby, healthy-looking babies resonated with people – making them believe that compliance with the policy would yield luck, good fortune, and healthy offspring.
 As the one-child campaign progressed, the policy was linked to national development and wealth.
 It was considered directly linked to the success of the policy of modernization and reform.

 By promoting the one-child policy on a daily basis, the government was able to convince the people that it was their duty to fulfill this nationalistic pride.
-Once the idea and initial steps of this policy were introduced into society, it was regulated by local policy enforcers until finally becoming an internal obligation the community accepted for the greater good of maintaining a nation.
+Once the idea and initial steps of this policy were introduced into society, it was regulated by local policy enforcers until it became an internal obligation the community accepted for the greater good of maintaining a nation.
 In many cases, health centers encouraged the idea of reducing the risks of pregnancy by distributing various forms of contraceptives at no cost, which made protected sex more common than unprotected sex.